All Episodes

 Judge Smith then continued.

-That letter needs to be at least three pages single space, no less, and it needs to be uh specific.
+That letter needs to be at least three pages single space, no less, and it needs to be specific.

-By the way, I love the fact he called it Obamacare from the bench.
+Judge Smith, by the way, I love the fact he called it Obamacare from the bench.

-And he tells this lawyer, you go back to your boss, I want three pages on this is like a college professor punishing a student who doesn't quite understand what's going on.
+It's like a college professor punishing a student who doesn't quite understand what's going.

 He gets that specific.